dreamineering/business-administration/docs/business-fundamentals/README.md

 > First we make our habits, then our habits make us

-## Goals

-- Adapt to new workflows and ideas
-- Establish routines when and why reports must be run.

 Review the fundamentals to seed your imagination

 ## [Core Skills](./core-skills/)